GideonBear/falconf/README.md

 seamless without needing to edit files in a specialized syntax.
 Falconf puts usability and speed of iteration before idempotency and correctness.

+Falconf keeps track of changes done on top of your base Linux install, and syncs then across your machines.

 Falconf can track configuration files, and run arbitrary commands.
 These changes are tracked and can be undone, and are synchronized with all your machines through a Git repository.
 The ultimate goal is to be able to bring a clean Linux